santiagoolivos/signatureapi-tutorials/powerautomate/envelope-new-item-sharepoint-list.md

 ![Word Template Example](/images/word/employee-template.png)

-### Step 2: Create the Sharepoint List
+### Step 2: Create the SharePoint List

-First, create a Sharepoint List to store the employee details.
+First, create a SharePoint List to store the employee details.

 1. Visit [Microsoft Lists](https://www.microsoft.com/en-us/microsoft-365/microsoft-lists) and sign in.
 2. Click on **"New List"** and then click on **"Blank List"**.

     ![New List](/images/sharepoint-lists/new-list.png)
-3. Rename the list, and save it to the Sharepoint Site.
+3. Rename the list, and save it to the SharePoint Site.

     ![Rename List](/images/sharepoint-lists/rename-list.png)
 4. Hide the Title column and add the following ones: